Narasimman-V/pagination-x/README.md

 - **width** Optional property.
 Gives the width for the column.
 - **style** Optional property.
 Adds CSS style to the column.
 - **searchable** Optional property.
 By default all columns are searchable.
 To turn off searching on a particular column, set this property to false.
 In the example above, column 'County' is not searchable since 'searchable' property is set to false.
 - **searchKeys** Optional property.
 A single or multiple property names (separated by comma) to search for.
+This is for the global search option that searches through all columns.
+- **searchKey** Optional property.
+The property name for an individual column search.
+If this is not given, the sortKey will be the key for searching for that column (this may be changed to dataKey) in the future.
 - **exportKey** Optional property.
 By default, the property used to display a column is exported.
 To change this, a different property can be specified using this attribute.

 #### 5.2.5 page-size-options ##